Jeangowhy/opendocs/mcu/Intel_80386_manual.md

 /Appendix D -- Condition Codes
 ==============================

-_

-### Note
+> [!NOTE]

 The terms "above" and "below" refer to the relation between two unsigned values (neither SF nor OF is tested).
-The terms "greater" and "less" refer to the relation between two signed values (SF and OF are tested)._
+The terms "greater" and "less" refer to the relation between two signed values (SF and OF are tested).

 ### Definition of Conditions